 George Raft was originally cast as Sam Spade.
 He allegedly turned it down because it was "not an important picture," taking advantage of a clause in his contract that said he did not have to work on remakes.
-However, according to the author John McCarty, author of The Films of John Huston, in an ICONS Radio interview (10-07-07) the real reason Raft bowed out was because a successful screenwriter, John Huston, was going to direct his first movie.
-Raft didn't want to trust his part to this neophyte director.
+However, according to author John McCarty, author of "The Films of John Huston", in an ICONS Radio interview (10-07-07) the real reason Raft bowed out was because this was the directorial debut of John Huston, who had been a successful screenwriter.
+Raft didn't want to put his career in the hands of a first-time director.

 The "Maltese Falcon" itself is said to have been inspired by the "Kniphausen Hawk," a ceremonial pouring vessel made in 1697 for George William von Kniphausen, Count of the Holy Roman Empire.
 It is modeled after a hawk perched on a rock and is encrusted with red garnets, amethysts, emeralds and blue sapphires.
 The vessel, as of 2012, is owned by the Duke of Devonshire (Peregrine Cavendish) and is part of the Chatsworth collection.